-Disruptive mood dysregulation disorder (DMDD) is a condition in which children or adolescents experience persistent irritability and anger and frequent, intense temper outbursts.
+Disruptive mood dysregulation disorder (DMDD) is a condition in which children or adolescents experience ongoing irritability, anger and frequent, intense temper outbursts.
 Many children go through periods of moodiness, but children with DMDD experience severe symptoms and often have significant problems at home and school.
 They may also struggle to interact with peers.
-While there is no treatment specifically for DMDD, researchers are working to improve existing treatment options and identify possible new treatments.

 Children and adolescents with DMDD experience:

 - Severe temper outbursts (verbal or behavioral), on average, three or more times per week

 - Outbursts and tantrums that have been ongoing for at least 12 months